Donate

 • providing information about AEIOU’s services and initiatives

-• conducting research regarding autism and the service provision of early intervention; noting, participation in research activity is not essential and families may choose to opt in, or out of this process
+• collecting research data regarding autism and the service provision of early intervention; noting, participation in research activity is not essential and families may choose to opt in, or out of this process

 • conducting fundraising activities